Your veins are a vital part of the inner workings of your body, even if they sometimes appear unsightly from the surface.

-There are countless other conditions that can occur when your blood highway system is damaged or weakened.
+There are countless other conditions that can occur when your blood highway system gets damaged or weakened.
 Deep vein thrombosis and pulmonary embolism are a result of blood clots.
 An aneurysm is when your artery expands like a balloon due to a weak artery wall.
-Although most vascular conditions can be treated without surgery, a vascular surgeon is your best bet for medical help.
+Although many vascular conditions are treatable without surgery, a vascular surgeon is your best bet for medical help.

 I don't need surgery.
 So why do I need a surgeon?

 Even if you're seeking help for purely cosmetic reasons, a vascular surgeon is a better option than another vein specialist.
-While other health providers may provide some of the same treatments, they are focused on clearing up your symptoms and issues of appearance.
+While other health providers may offer some of the same treatments, they will direct most of their attention on clearing up your symptoms and issues of appearance.
 They don't have the in-depth knowledge of the vascular system to identify the source of the problem and its effects elsewhere in the body.

-Vascular surgeons receive more training on the various vein conditions and therapies.
+Vascular surgeons receive more training on the full range of vein conditions and therapies.
 They're board-certified experts on the entire vascular system who can help you make lifestyle changes, and can perform minimally invasive endovenous therapies.
-In severe cases, surgery may be performed for treatment of varicose or spider veins.
+In severe cases, a vascular surgeon may recommend surgery for treatment of varicose or spider veins.